Dick Hopkins: Playing career

 Hopkins was born on October 9, 1951, in Toledo, Ohio.
 He grew up in Cincinnati and West Palm Beach, Florida, and attended Forest Hill High School.
 At Forest Hill, he played with future NFL player Ken Stone.

 In 1970, Hopkins enrolled at Florida State and played college football as a quarterback.
 He was originally going to commit to Duke after visiting with Tom Harp in 1969, but ultimately chose Florida State.
 In his initial season, he served as the fourth/fifth string quarterback with minimal practice time with first-year head coach Larry Jones stating: "He really hasn't had that much work.
 We won't know until the fall whether we'll red-shirt him or not."
 In 1972, Hopkins transitioned from quarterback to tight end, serving as the second stringer after being the starting tight end during spring scrimmages due to an injury to incumbent starter Gary Parris.
 He missed two games due to injury.
-In Hopkins' third year with Florida State, he was again sidelined with an injury, this time a shoulder injury which required season-ending surgery that led the him to quit the team entirely.
+In Hopkins' third year with Florida State, he was again sidelined with an injury, this time a shoulder injury which required season-ending surgery that led him to quit the team entirely.

 While at Florida State University, Hopkins lived with teammate Mack Brown.
 Hopkins earned his Bachelor of Physical Education and Master's of Mass Communication from Florida State University in 1974 and 1975, respectively.